software-architects/msft-intelligent-app-workshop/Exercises/exercise6-intelligence/README.md

 # Lab 1: Consuming Cognitive Services from Java

 ## Introduction
 WWI gets a lot of support tickets every day.
-Until now, they are handling them just one by one - the first ticket that comes in gets answered first.
-Sometimes, customers are really upset and the ticket should be solved quickly - but the answer of the support engineer takes quite long.
+Currently, they are fixed just one by one - the first ticket that comes in gets answered first.
+Sometimes, customers are really upset because of the long response times, even on high priority tickets.

+The "WWI Innovation team" thinks of new ways of prioritizing tickets, maybe using machine learning.
+When talking to the developers they hear that there is currently no knowledge about machine learning or artificial intelligence internally available.

+> Show some of the demos on the [Cognitive Services website](https://azure.microsoft.com/de-de/services/cognitive-services/) and discuss the availabilty of machine learning algorithms to "common" software developers.

+## Conclusions
-In the future, WWI tries to analyze all support tickets in terms of its sentiment: very emotional tickets should be handled first.
+WWI wants to create a prototype to analyze support tickets in terms of its sentiment: very emotional tickets should be handled first.
+As the code base is in Java, they want to access the Cognitive Services from there.

 ## Requirements
 * We will create a small Java application, therefore we need to fulfill some requirements.